tomer-w/ha-victron-mqtt/README.md

      - enable SSL/TLS
      - use user root
      - use password that you have defined to protect the instance
+   - **Alternative**: Consider using the bridged configuration (Method 3) if you're experiencing frequent connectivity issues or want to reduce load on your Venus device.

 2. **Authentication Failed**
    - Double-check the username and password if authentication is enabled.